 Another disadvantage to manual data collection is the frequency of the collections, offering little more than a snapshot of an asset’s actual operating conditions.
 Without a more consistent monitoring process, spikes or drops in asset performance can go unnoticed, leading to damage over time.

 Streamlining the condition monitoring process is just as advantageous to a company as improving its manufacturing process.
 The advent of “big data” and the Industrial Internet of Things (IIoT) has paved the way for smart sensors and asset monitoring software that helps end-users take accurate readings more frequently without eating up valuable man-hours.

 Benefits of a smart sensor data collection system include:

 The end game is to deliver predictive analytics that drive optimal tactical, operational, and strategic decisions, leading to maximum uptime.

-SensoNODE Blue™ sensors and SCOUT Mobile™ software is Parker’s condition monitoring solution.
+SensoNODE Blue™ sensors and Voice of the Machine Mobile™ app is Parker’s condition monitoring solution.
 It gives plant managers a wireless connection to their assets that eliminates massive information gaps while improving labor efficiency, decreasing maintenance costs, and identifying issues before they snowball into serious problems.
 Learn more at our Condition Monitoring website.

 Contributed by Marc Williams, IoT project lead, Parker Hannifin Corporation.